-Defense attorney Randi Chavis said Burkett is genuinely contrite and has been learning to cope with his obsessions since 2007, when he received therapy in jail following his arrest by Suffolk police on the charges.
-Chavis noted that Burkett had been abused by relatives from age 5 until he was 13.
+Defense attorney Randi Chavis said Burkett is genuinely contrite and has been learning to cope with his obsessions since 2007, when he received therapy in jail following his arrest on the charges by Suffolk police.
+Chavis noted that Burkett had been abused by relatives from the age of 5 until he was 13.

 U.S. District Judge Denis Hurley, in imposing the lengthy sentence, agreed that Burkett appeared to be genuinely contrite and spoke of the defendant's continual abuse as a child.

 "His life has essentially been a horror, and he understands ... that he put [his victims] in a position where they are going to suffer for many years," Hurley said.

 The judge, noting that pedophiles have a high recidivism rate, said, "I am not uncomfortable with the length of this sentence, because, when all the dust settles, I think we understand, and I think Mr. Burkett understands now, that the focus has to be on the victims.
 We have to prevent youngsters in the future being victimized by Mr. Burkett."